plone/meta/config/README.md

 ### Configuration philosophy

-The idea behind the configuration system in `plone/meta` controlled configuration files is to make it as simple as possible.
+The idea behind the configuration system in `plone.meta` controlled configuration files is to make it as simple as possible.

 Rather than adding plenty of configuration options, almost all configuration files have an `extra_lines` section